-Elderly people who are coping with medical problems or mental decline particularly require additional specialized care and assistance.
-That’s the role of geriatric medicine.
-It focuses on the medical, social, and psychological issues that often affect older adults, who may experience complex and multiple health concerns.
+If you are coping with medical problems or cognitive impairment, you may need specialized care and assistance.
+That’s why our care teams focus on the medical, social, and psychological issues that often affect older adults who may have complex and multiple health concerns.

-Our geriatric medicine specialists complete additional training in geriatrics, which is a specialized branch of primary care.
-Our team of physicians, social workers, psychologists, nurses, and physical and occupational therapists work with you or your loved ones to to help you prevent and/or manage the chronic diseases and long-term illnesses that may accompany the aging process.
-Our geriatricians provide consultation and evaluation for older patients with multiple illnesses or functional impairment.
-In addition, we coordinate care with specialists throughout the Duke system, including cardiologists, cancer specialists, neurologists, psychiatrists, and others.
-We help you adapt to new living environments, and impairments, and help you to live the healthiest life possible.
+Our geriatric medicine experts complete additional training in geriatrics, which prepares them to meet the unique needs of older adults and deliver the most appropriate care.
+Our team of geriatric physicians, social workers, psychologists, nurses, nurse practitioners, and physical and occupational therapists work with you and your loved ones to help you prevent and/or manage the chronic diseases, long-term illnesses, or functional decline.
+In addition, we coordinate care with your primary care doctor and specialists throughout the Duke system, including cardiologists, cancer specialists, neurologists, psychiatrists, and others.
+We help you adapt to new living environments or impairments, and help you live the healthiest life possible.

-- Comprehensive support services.
-We work closely with you to help you cope with the emotional, psychological and physical challenges of living with, and caring for a loved one.
-Our services include evaluation, counseling, and referrals for caregiver stress, daily-living challenges, and issues related to age-related decline and neurological disorders.
+We work closely with caregivers to help them cope with the emotional, psychological, and physical challenges of living with and caring for a loved one.
+Our services include evaluation, counseling, and referrals for caregiver stress, daily-living challenges, and issues associated with functional decline and neurological disorders.
 We also offer long-term care consultation, planning, and referrals.
-Many of these services are provided through the Duke Family Support Program, a component of the Duke Center for the Study of Aging and Human Development.
+Many of these services are provided through the Duke Dementia Family Support Program, a component of the Duke Center for the Study of Aging and Human Development.